brandonjnelsonFDA/LCD_CT/docs/source/index.rst

 Welcome to LCD for CT Toolbox's documentation!
 ==============================================

-This documentation provides information regarding how to download, install, and use the LCD for CT Toolbox which is designed to low contrast detectactability in CT images.
+This documentation provides information regarding how to download, install, and use the LCD for CT Toolbox which is designed to low contrast detectability in CT images.

 Introduction
 ------------